 Harriet Tubman Byway and Underground Railroad Visitor Center

 Located on the Maryland Eastern Shore and extending into Delaware, Harriet Tubman Byway features stops on the Underground Railroad and related historic sites in a Maryland state park adjacent to Blackwater National Wildlife Refuge.
-It is here that the first comprehensive Harriet Tubman Underground Railroad Visitor Center opened in March 2017.
+This must visit destination contains the first comprehensive Harriet Tubman Underground Railroad Visitor Center.
+It opened in 2017.

 One of the greatest aspects of travel in the United States is traversing the open road.
 Exploring America as it is today and its history winding along highways and byways.
 The distinction of a byway being that it represents a specific theme or storyline of Americana.
 One of the newest such routes denotes the history of the Underground Railroad in Maryland.

 Many people know the Underground Railroad mythology.
 It makes sense that the nuts & bolts of how it worked were never written down out of fear of entrapment, re-enslavement and persecution.
 Historians are finding facts to counter this misconception.
 And mighty though Harriet Tubman was, she did not act in a vacuum.
 There are written accounts of people escaping slavery from day one in the 1600s.
 There are historical documentations of slave rebellions and protests against fugitive slave acts.
 Many people escaped without aid from the Underground Railroad.
 Many bought their freedom.
 Others ran away on their own but were re-enslaved by betrayal through family members, strangers.
 Some were re-enslaved due to running out of funds or being subject to criminal acts, like battery and theft.

 At the end of the day, self-emancipation evolved into the formal Underground Railroad network.